libreobjet/open-guide/this_book.md

 Tools
 -------

-We used this toolchain of free/libre and open source softwares to bring the book to life:
+We used this toolchain of free/libre and open source softwares to bring the book to life.

 ### Etherpad
 Etherpad is a browser based text editor that allows many people to write together in real-time on the same page. http://etherpad.org/

 ### Markdown
-We used the markdown syntax as it is very easy-to-write and easy-to-read plaintext format that can be converted in HTML while keeping it structured. http://daringfireball.net/projects/markdown/
+We used the markdown syntax as it's very easy-to-write and easy-to-read plaintext format can be converted in HTML while keeping it structured. http://daringfireball.net/projects/markdown/

 ### Bash
 Bash is a shell scripting language available on *nix systems.
 A small bash script was used to download and regularly backup all the texts that were written in etherpads. https://www.gnu.org/software/bash/